wil-vander/native-preact-web-components/README.md

-# POC Native Preact Webcomponents
+# POC Vanilla Preact Webcomponents

-This is a POC of native Preact web components using HTML instead of JSX.
+This is a POC of vanilla JS Preact web components using HTM.